 You can take action right now, right here.

-Your voice is important -- writing local letters to the editor, and helping by speaking out with every group you are in, are two simple ways to make a difference.
-Help people know that so many of us believe in our moral and human commitment to actively relieve the misery of refugees.
+Your voice is important -- writing local letters to the editor, and speaking out with every group you are in, are two simple ways to make a difference.
+Help people know that many of us believe in our moral and human commitment to actively relieve the misery of refugees.
 Our world has always had refugees, now even more than ever, those who are desperately seeking safety from wars, famine, climate change, or social, political and racial prejudice.

-Please see our How You Can Help section by clicking on the side bar link above for more details.
+Please see our How You Can Help section by clicking on the sidebar link above for more details.

 So far, our group has:

-- Written an editorial on Trump policies (click here to read).
+Written an editorial on Trump policies (click here to read).

-- Written an editorial carried in the region's free newspaper, delivered to every household (click here to read).
+Written an editorial carried in the region's free newspaper, delivered to every household (click here to read).

-- Our group's Joint Steering Committee has written an editorial published in The Sun, our local free weekly newspaper (click here to read).
+Our group's Joint Steering Committee has written an editorial published in The Sun, our local free weekly newspaper (click here to read).

-- Forwarded a letter to Rep. Stefanik that was written by other members of the US House of Representatives outlining appropriation needs for refugees.
+Forwarded a letter to Rep. Stefanik that was written by other members of the US House of Representatives outlining appropriation needs for refugees.
 We asked for her support.

-- Organized a presentation by a Syrian democracy activist and now student, Adnan Mahameed from “ICAN” (International Community Action Network. https://www.mcgill.ca/ican/ at McGill University.
+Organized a presentation by a Syrian democracy activist and now student, Adnan Mahameed from “ICAN” (International Community Action Network. https://www.mcgill.ca/ican/ at McGill University.
 His presentation, along with the presentation of two Palestinian-Israeli adults and three children put faces and a note of reality to the efforts to bring “rights-based” peace to that section of the world.
-Adnan will be working with Syrian refugees in Jordon until he is able to return to his own country.
+Adnan will be working with Syrian refugees in Jordan until he is able to return to his own country.
 About 40 people attended the presentation.
 Click here for press release.

 Links to some excellent information sources:

-- First Syrian family arrives in the US on April 6, 2016 the first Syrian family to arrive in the U.S. under a refugee “surge operation”arrived in Kansas City.
+The arrival of the first Syrian family in the US on April 6, 2016, under a refugee “surge operation”.
 The Al Abboud family of 2 parents and 5 children had fled Homs, Syria and spent three years in a resettlement center in Jordan.
-Last February the U.S. created a resettlement surge center in Amman in an effort to reduce the lengthy and intensive background checks from one to two years to three months.
-It is estimated that Jordan, with a population of about 7,600,000 million has accommodated 600,000 Syrians and 500,000 Iraqis who have fled violence in their home countries.
-In toto about 9 milliion Syrians have fled their country since 2011 overwhelming neighboring and some, European nations.
-So far the United States, with a population of 317,292,487 has accepted 1,000 Syrian refugees.
-President Obama's governments goal at this time is to admit 10,000 Syrian refugees by September 2016.
+Last February the U.S. created a resettlement surge center in Amman to reduce the lengthy and intensive background checks from one to two years to three months.
+Jordan, with a population of about 7,600,000 million, has accommodated 600,000 Syrians and 500,000 Iraqis fleeing violence in their home countries.
+In toto about 9 milliion Syrians have fled their country since 2011, overwhelming neighboring states and some, European nations.
+So far the United States, with a population of 317,292,487 has accepted just 1,000 Syrian refugees.
+President Obama's governments’ goal at this time is to admit 10,000 Syrian refugees by September 2016.

 New York Times article on the significant benefit Utica, NY, has received by resettling refugees and immigrants in a formerly moribund city.

-- Bono - "Time to Think Bigger About the Refugee Crisis" NY Times click here.
+Bono - "Time to Think Bigger About the Refugee Crisis" NY Times click here.

-- Denmark - tragic - too many too fast?
+Denmark - tragic - too many too fast?
 Click here.